danielharrell/does_music_move/does_music_move.md

-the development of this sense, as shown by the specifically *tonal* context in which we hear one note of a melody as central, depends on the like development of a particular form of musical art---the art to which we owe the music of the
+the development of this sense, as shown by the specifically *tonal* context in which we hear one note of a melody as central, depends on the like development of a specific form of musical art---the art to which we owe the music of the
 West.
 But there would be no such art to develop, unless the result made a difference to what we